winhowes/AuthTranslator/README.md

   by integration name and then by caller ID.
 When no ID is available the wildcard `"*"` entry is used so all callers share those rules.

+  On startup the server converts this list into a nested map keyed first by integration and then by caller ID so lookups are fast during request processing.

    Capabilities can be listed instead of explicit rules.
 Each capability expands to one or more rules when loaded, making it easy to audit access by name: